Best Letterboxd alternatives (2026)

 Quartile — rating films by category, not stars

-It's also quietly a great way to keep and organize what you watch: every film you rate is tracked automatically, you can build ranked playlists across films and TV, and you can follow friends to learn from their ratings and playlists.
+Those structured scores also make it a genuine discovery tool: you can filter the whole catalog by Top in any category — the best-shot sci-fi, the most novel action — and stack it with genre and decade to find something specific to your mood.
+And it's a great way to keep and organize what you watch: every film and show you rate is tracked automatically, you can build curated playlists across films and TV, and you can follow friends to learn from their ratings and playlists.

 So which should you use?